The Born series for $S$-wave quartet $nd$ scattering at small cutoff values: Perturbative expansions: the ordinary and inverted Born series

-In Fig.~\ref{fig;del0-born-1}, we numerically calculate and plot real and imaginary part of the phase shift $\delta_0$ of $S$-wave quartet $nd$ scattering obtained from the truncated Born series expanded around the weak coupling limit in Eq.~(\ref{eq;on-T1}).
+In Fig.~\ref{fig;del0-born-1}, we numerically calculate and plot real and imaginary part of the phase shift $\delta_0$ of $S$-wave spin quartet $nd$ scattering obtained from the truncated ordinary Born series in Eq.~(\ref{eq;on-T1}).
 Curves up to NLO are obtained by including first two terms, $B_0$ and $B_1$, and those up to NNLO by including all three terms, $B_0$, $B_1$, and $B_2$, in Eq.~(\ref{eq;on-T1}).
 We have fixed $\Lambda$ at $\Lambda = 13$~MeV because we found in the left panel of Fig.~\ref{fig;a4-born-Lam12} that the scattering length $a_4^{th}$ are fairly well reproduced when the cutoff value is about up to 10~MeV.
 A line labeled by ``Full''\footnote{ This line is the same as that at $\Lambda=197$~MeV in Fig.~\ref{fig;del0-full}.} obtained from the calculation without the truncation at $\Lambda=197$~MeV is also included in the figure.
 One can see that the real parts of $\delta_0$ agree with the full result up to about 6~MeV for NLO and 9~MeV for NNLO.
 In addition, the imaginary parts sharply decrease around the edge of the cutoff value $\Lambda= 13$~MeV, and it indicates that the unitary condition is broken.
 The broken unitary condition up to NLO is also partly cured by including the higher order term, $B_2$, at NNLO.

-In Figs.~\ref{fig;del0-born-2-nlo} and \ref{fig;del0-born-2-nnlo}, we numerically calculate and plot curves of the phase shift $\delta_0$ obtained from the Born series up to NLO and NNLO in Eqs.~(\ref{eq;1/T-NLO}) and (\ref{eq;1/T-NNLO}), respectively, expanded around the unitary limit where the cutoff values are chosen $\Lambda=140$, 100, and 60~MeV.
+In Figs.~\ref{fig;del0-born-2-nlo} and \ref{fig;del0-born-2-nnlo}, we numerically calculate and plot curves of the phase shift $\delta_0$ obtained from the inverted Born series up to NLO and NNLO in Eqs.~(\ref{eq;1/T-NLO}) and (\ref{eq;1/T-NNLO}), respectively, where the cutoff values are chosen $\Lambda=140$, 100, and 60~MeV.
 In addition, plus signs ``+'' labeled by ``Full'' in the figures denote the results from the calculation without the truncation at $\Lambda = 197$~MeV.

-We find in Fig.~\ref{fig;del0-born-2-nlo} that the curves considerably well converge to that of the full calculation as the cutoff value decreases, and the truncated Born series expanded around the unitary limit up to NLO fairly well reproduces the result of the full calculation at $\Lambda=60$~MeV.
+We find in Fig.~\ref{fig;del0-born-2-nlo} that the curves considerably well converge to that of the full calculation as the cutoff value decreases, and the truncated inverted Born series up to NLO fairly well reproduces the result of the full calculation at $\Lambda=60$~MeV.
 In Fig.~\ref{fig;del0-born-2-nnlo}, we can see that the convergence to the full result, as reducing the cutoff value, becomes faster due to the inclusion of the higher order terms.